Skip to content

 What are in-home care services?
 In-home care refers to a wide range of support services delivered directly in a person’s home to help them remain safe, independent, and comfortable as they age or manage health challenges.
 Rather than relocating to assisted living or a nursing facility, individuals receive help where they live—often allowing them to maintain routines, dignity, and familiarity for much longer.

 At Diversified Insurance Brokers, we speak with families every day who are trying to answer a difficult question: “How do we keep Mom or Dad at home safely without exhausting retirement savings?”
-In-home care is often the first step in the long-term care journey, but understanding what services exist, how care evolves over time, and how it is paid for is critical to avoiding both financial and emotional strain.
+In-home care is often the first step in the long-term care journey.
+But understanding what services exist, how care evolves over time, what “counts” as care under different policy types, and how it is typically paid for is critical to avoiding both financial strain and caregiver burnout.

 Planning for In-Home Care?

-See how long-term care insurance can help pay for care at home—before care becomes urgent.
+See how long-term care insurance can help pay for care at home—before care becomes urgent and options narrow.

 What In-Home Care Services Typically Include